 A new digital world is emerging and challenging leaders to rethink the way we collaborate.
-Now, more than ever, transitioning and supporting a remote environment and workforce is critical to keeping the lights on, ensuring employees stay productive, and delivering business continuity to customers.
+Now, more than ever, transitioning and supporting a remote environment and workforce, which involves the need for remote workshops, is critical to keeping the lights on, ensuring employees stay productive, and delivering business continuity to customers.

 Hitachi Solutions is here to help.
 We’ve been supporting remote work for years and have been utilizing remote workshops with clients and recognize their impact on saving costs and increasing productivity.
 While we don’t have all the answers, we want to make sure you keep innovating and leading your team—even from home.
 Learning from our many iterations of remote workshops which include: problem framing, design sprints, prototyping, and user testing, we are excited to share some field-tested best practices that will empower your team to conduct successful remote working sessions.

 Preparing for the Remote Workshop